c0def0rc0ffee/CopyPasta/README.md

 # 🍝 CopyPasta

 **CopyPasta** – This app lets you manage file transfers effortlessly with detailed logging, pausing and resuming options, and duplicate handling.
-Every feature has been carefully handwritten **on the form**.
-Whether it’s media files, backups, or large folders of data, CopyPasta ensures every file transfer is served al dente!
+Every feature has been carefully handwritten **on the form** for supreme coding efficiency.
 ## 🍜 Features

 - **Pause and Resume**: Need a quick break?
 Pause and resume transfers anytime.